ISIS Fast Facts

 ISIS uses modern tools like social media to promote reactionary politics and religious fundamentalism.
 Fighters are destroying holy sites and valuable antiquities even as their leaders propagate a return to the early days of Islam.

 In 2014, ISIS controlled more than 34,000 square miles in Syria and Iraq, from the Mediterranean coast to south of Baghdad.
-In April of 2015, the Pentagon announced that the group had lost about a quarter of its land.
+At the end of 2016, ISIS territory had shrunk to about 23,320 square miles, according to IHS Jane's.

-ISIS is believed to be holding 3,500 people as slaves, according to a 2016 United Nations report.
-Most of the enslaved are women and children from the Yazidi community, but some are from other ethnic and religious minority communities.
+In 2015, ISIS was believed to be holding 3,500 people as slaves, according to a United Nations report.
+Most of the enslaved were women and children from the Yazidi community, but some were from other ethnic and religious minority communities.

-Dabiq, Syria, "is where the Prophet Mohammed is supposed to have predicted that the armies of Islam and 'Rome' would meet for the final battle that will precede the end of time and the triumph of true Islam," according to CNN National Security Analyst Peter Bergen.

-ISIS's strategy for revenue includes oil production and smuggling, taxes, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.
+ISIS's revenue comes from oil production and smuggling, taxes, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.

-Unable to serve under the new Iraq government after Saddam Hussein's military was disbanded, some former Iraqi soldiers became ISIS fighters, according to Middle East expert Fawaz Gerges.

 Leader:

-Is currently based in Syria.
+Is reportedly based in Syria.

 Al-Baghdadi was detained for several months in Camp Bucca, which was a US-run prison in southern Iraq.
 He was released in 2004.